-With this Tomato Cheese Pull Apart Bread I have created a recipe that is fun, has cheese that melts easily and has flavor, and I have added some tomato to give the snack a little more variety than just bread dipped in garlic butter with melted cheese.
+This Tomato Cheese Pull Apart Bread is a fun recipe to make.
+It has cheese and garlic butter that melts easily and adds flavor.
+The tomato and parsley give the snack variety in color and texture.
 Share it with friends as a snack.
 Serve it at lunch or dinner with a salad.

-As the name reveals, this pull apart bread is made with tomato, butter and garlic and cheese and bread and parsley to be complete.
-To be a little more specific, I used an crusty bread, a rather dense bread.
-This type of bread does stay together when baked, can soak up more of the goodies and has a great crunch.
-I do believe that this recipe can be done with any type of bread; it depends on what’s important to you or what you prefer.
+I do believe that you can use any type of bread for this recipe; it depends on what’s important to you or what you prefer.
 You can use whole grain, multi-grain, any shape and dense or light and airy bread.
 The differences will be in flavor, looks and how easily you can pull the individual parts from the ‘mother bread’.
-Pick what you like; I used a 9 inch boule, round bread.
+Pick what you like; I used a 9 inch boule, round crusty bread, rather dense bread.

-Now starts the hands-on part.
-The push apart part.
+Now starts the hands-on part; the push apart part.
 Start with impregnating the bread with garlic butter.
 Melt the butter and add a clove of minced garlic and mix.
-Or make your own garlic butter, like I did last year or buy ready-made garlic butter.
-By doing it yourself you can add the amount of garlic you like.
+Or make your own garlic butter, or buy ready-made garlic butter.
+By doing it yourself you can control the amount of garlic in the butter.
 You may just want to use half a clove or may be 2 cloves.
 All depends on what you’ll have on your agenda the next day; how much close contact you may have.

 Melt the garlic butter, add a pinch of salt and pepper and drizzle it in every crack of your bread.
 You will not soak up every stalk with the garlic butter, because that would mean loads of butter and thus a very unhealthy end result.
-You do want the flavor in every crack in every part you will pull off this bread.
+What you want is the flavor of the garlic spread over the entire bread.
 So keep on stirring the butter, so the garlic is divided nicely as well.
 If your hands are not big enough to keep the pieces apart, use a bread knife or a spatula.

 Next is the cheese part.
 Grate the cheese you want to use.
 If you looking for stringy cheese, no better choice than mozzarella.
 If you want a dramatic pull, where the cheese strings keep on coming and coming, you’ll definitely need to use Mozzarella.
 I opted for a Gouda cheese because I wanted a little more flavor and felt that a Gouda would do that better than Mozzarella.
-It does not string, like the Mozzarella, but I wanted flavor over strings.
+It does not string as much as Mozzarella, but I prefer flavor over strings.
 Gouda cheese melts fantastic, so that’s no issue.
 With you fingers, push the shredded cheese into the cracks, don’t push it down too much, keep it light and airy, so the heat from the oven can come everywhere.

 When you’re not eating all of it at once, keep it in the fridge, pop in the oven or microwave the next day and it will taste great again.
 May be even better, because the various flavors have soaked into the bread even longer.